ZGTR/CRUST-Physics-Engine/README.md

 <br/>The graphic assets included here are property of Zeptolab, 2013.
 I only used them for illustration purposes.
 They were kind enough to give me the permission to do so and I thank them for that.

+<br/><strong>BIGGER Disclaimer</strong>
+<br/>Looking at the code now, it seems like a one year-old boy has written this.
+This is a pretty old code (back to end of 2012.)
+So my apologies for such badly written code (though, it does it jobs correctly.)
+It wasn't intended for public release and was only for research.
+I promise my other projects push to github would be clean and [not] mean.

 <br/><strong>Brief</strong>
 <br/>CRUST is the heart physics engine behind the Ropossum authoring tool for generating content for physics-based games (Cut the Rope).